What were the election results?

 Public health will be a major challenge.
 In June, an average of 137 coronavirus infections were recorded per day, and the trend is upward.
 The more than 8,600 cases by mid-July, of which a few more than 400 have been fatal, place North Macedonia among the countries with the highest infection rates in Europe.
 Another task will be to stimulate the economy, including allocating almost €300 million from an EU assistance package besides European Investment Bank loans.
 Additional difficulties include the restoration of public confidence in state institutions, tarnished mainly during the rule of Prime Minister Nikola Gruevski from VMRO-DPMNE (2006-2016), who was convicted of abuse of power and fled to Hungary.
 Meanwhile, although there is progress in reforms, for example, in the area of media freedom (from 118th in 2016 to 92nd in 2020), change is lacking in other areas, such as the fight against corruption.
 In addition, the OSCE post-election report indicates that most of its previous recommendations, including the need for transparent campaign financing, have not been implemented.

-What are the consequences of the election for domestic politics?
+What are the consequences of the elections for the European integration of North Macedonia?